accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 #### What's different?

-Variables that store reference types store them differently than a variable that stores a primitive type.
+A variable that stores a reference type stores it differently than a variable that stores a primitive type.
 When we write...

 ```java
 int n = 9;